junxit/us-congress-bills-115/bill.md

     - **(A)** assess the potential for any fusion energy project supported by ARPA–E to represent a promising approach to a commercially viable fusion power plant;
     - **(B)** determine whether the results of any fusion energy project supported by ARPA–E merit the support of follow-on research activities carried out by the Office of Science; and
     - **(C)** avoid unintentional duplication of activities.
-- **(f)** *Coordination with ARPA–E* The Director shall coordinate with the Director of the Advanced Research Projects Agency–Energy (referred to in this subsection as “ARPA–E”) to—
-  - **(1)** assess the potential for any fusion energy project supported by ARPA–E to represent a promising approach to a commercially viable fusion power plant;
-  - **(2)** determine whether the results of any fusion energy project supported by ARPA–E merit the support of follow-on research activities carried out by the Office of Science; and
-  - **(3)** avoid the unintentional duplication of activities.
-- **(g)** *Fairness in competition for solicitations for international project activities* Section 33 of the Atomic Energy Act of 1954 (42 U.S.C.
+- **(e)** *Fairness in competition for solicitations for international project activities* Section 33 of the Atomic Energy Act of 1954 (42 U.S.C.
 2053) is amended by inserting before the first sentence the following: “In this section, with respect to international research projects, the term private facilities or laboratories means facilities or laboratories located in the United States.”.
-- **(h)** *Identification of priorities*
+- **(f)** *Identification of priorities*
   - **(1)** *Report*
-    - **(A)** *In general* Not later than 2 years after the date of enactment of this Act, the Secretary shall submit to Congress a report on the fusion energy research and development activities that the Department proposes to carry out over the 10-year period following the date of the report under not fewer than 3 realistic budget scenarios, including a scenario based on 3-percent annual growth in the non-ITER portion of the budget for fusion energy research and development activities.
+    - **(A)** *In general* Not later than 2 years after the date of enactment of this Act, the Secretary shall submit to Congress a report on the fusion energy research and development activities that the Department proposes to carry out over the 10-year period following the date of the report under not fewer than three realistic budget scenarios, including a scenario based on 3-percent annual growth in the non-ITER portion of the budget for fusion energy research and development activities.
     - **(B)** *Inclusions* The report required under subparagraph (A) shall—
       - **(i)** identify specific areas of fusion energy research and enabling technology development, including activities to advance inertial and alternative fusion energy concepts, in which the United States can and should establish or solidify a lead in the global fusion energy development effort;
       - **(ii)** identify priorities for initiation of facility construction and facility decommissioning under each of the three budget scenarios described in subparagraph (A); and